developerscontinusys/multitenant/README.md

-## Laravel EnvTenant 2.2.*
+## Laravel MultiTenant 1.0

-**WARNING: This project is now discontinued and will no longer be updated.
-If you want to use it, the code is fairly straightforward, so feel free to Fork and continue as you see fit.**

-Version 2.2.10 Changes:

-- Laravel 5.3 support.

-Version 2.2.6 Changes:

-- Set connection column to 'pending' to block tenant access until admin approval.

-Version 2.2.3 Changes:

-- Added ability to get all Tenants
-- Added ability to activate and run a callback on all Tenant models
-- Added ability to get Tenant by ID instead of subdomain or domain (example.com/{tenantId})

-Version 2.2.2 Changes:

-- Removed generic listener
-- Removed public setDefaultConnection method
-- Changed resolver registration to be app('tenant')
-- Added TenantContract to enable custom models
-- Updated documentation

-The Laravel 5.2 EnvTenant package enables you to easily add multi-tenant capabilities to your application.
+The Laravel 5.3 MultiTenant package enables you to easily add multi-tenant capabilities to your application.
 This package is designed using a minimalist approach providing just the essentials - no views, routes, or configs.
 Just drop it in, run the migration, and start adding tenants.
 Your applications will have access to current tenant information through the dynamically set config('tenant') values.